8r0wn13/flAWS/README.md

-# Write up for flaws.cloud - Hacking the cloud
+# Write up for flaws.cloud by Scott Piper - Hacking the cloud

 ### Requirements
 Create an AWS S3 account<br>